alevchuk/minibank/README.md

 For troubleshooting see:
 https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md

-You'll need two Rasberry Pi Zero W (Model 3) one for LND and the other one for Bitcoind.
-Optionally, you can get a touchscreen Base Station (Model 1) for serving the web user interface for monitroing.
+You'll need two Raspberry Pi Zero W (Model 3) one for LND and the other one for Bitcoind.
+Optionally, you can get a touchscreen Base Station (Model 1) for monitoring.
+Monitoring consists of a time-series database and a web user interface.
 I'll call all of the Pis "hosts" and use the hostnames `l1`, `b1`, and `base` in this manual.

 Lookup the IP addresses by running `ip addr` on each node.